- Howell, Michigan, USA

 - February 17

-- Maria Stuart is an award-winning journalist, freelance writer and Internet entrepreneur.
-She lives in Michigan with her husband, their nearly teenage son, and Ted, the hyper labradoodle who keeps her from sitting at the computer too long.
+- Maria Stuart is an award-winning journalist and freelance writer.
+She lives in Michigan with her husband, their teenage son, and Ted, the hyper labradoodle who keeps her from sitting at the computer too long.
 You can check out her website at mariastuart.com or TheLivingstonPost.com.
 Follow @mariastuart on Twitter.

 MY RECENT POSTS